MicrosoftDocs/well-architected/well-architected/ai/data-design.md

   - Q: how do we address relationship between data platform and design?
 At some point, maybe after some initial data design, the platform is selected and it becomes a key factor in the design.
 In other cases the platform may be already selected

 ## Chad's (Azure Patterns & Practices engineering) seed material

 For training, inference, and grounding data.
 Raw data ultimately needs to get converted into vectors.
-Turning raw data into numeric feature vectors is commonly known as "feature engineering."
+Turning raw data into numeric feature vectors is "feature engineering."
 In order to convert data into features, that raw data needs to be collected, cleaned, organized, and potentially enriched (labeled, etc).

 ### Dynamic/online training (or updating grounding data)

-This is where the model stays up to date with new data as it comes in.
+This is where the model (or grounding data) stays up to date with new data as it comes in.
 You do this to avoid staleness issues in the model.
 This helps smooth out seasonal changes in data (for example).
 You do need to monitor input, because a bad run (missing data, corrupt data) can impact the model right away.
 Automated monitoring and testing the training jobs are critical since the window is expected to be short between model releases -- automation will be key.
 A bug in the online training can cause production issues.

 This model is shipping to production frequently.